Zocktr0pey/RushHourSolverC/README.md

-A program to solve Rush Hour Problems, written in c
+An incomprehensible program to solve RushHour puzzles, written in c.